Car tax bands explained

 Should I choose a low-tax car?

-If you’re looking to buy new, it could certainly help your running costs if you choose a low or no tax car.
-Cars that are cheaper to tax also tend to hold their value better, so it’s something to consider if you decide to sell it later on.
+It could certainly help your running costs if you choose a low or no-tax car.
+Cars that are cheaper to tax may also hold their value better.

-While brand-new electric cars are typically more expensive to buy, you’ll have no road tax to pay until 2025 and running costs could be cheaper in the long run.
+While brand-new electric cars are typically more expensive to buy, you’ll have no road tax to pay until 2025.
+Thereafter tax rates are at the lower end of the scale, potentially helping to make running costs cheaper.

-If you don’t want to stretch to a brand-new electric model, there are plenty of petrol and diesels that fall into the low tax bands.
-Some popular models may also be cheaper to insure as well as tax.
+If you don’t want to stretch to a brand-new electric model, there are plenty of petrol and diesels that fall into the low car tax bands.

 Looking for a car insurance quote?